 Available Funding and Related Programs

 The state of Ohio receives a yearly allocation of HOME funds from the Department of Housing and Urban Development.
 Fifteen percent of those funds must be "set-aside" to be awarded to CHDOs to develop housing.
 The Ohio Housing Finance Agency (OHFA) administers this program and distributes the set-aside funds for the state through its Housing Tax Credit (HTC) program in the form of gap financing for HTC developments.
 OHFA develops guidelines for its state-certified CHDO program based on the Code of Federal Regulations Title 24 – Housing and Urban Development, Part 92 – HOME Investment Partnership Program.
 Attaining state-certified status indicates that the organization has the capacity to own, develop or sponsor a particular type (rental or owned) of HOME-assisted housing.
 It also indicates that the organization is in touch with the community it is chartered to serve.

 CHDO Certification Process

 - HOME rules require that housing development organizations (even previously state-certified CHDOs) must be certified as a CHDO each time they apply for HOME funding from the 15 percent set-aside.

-- An applicant seeking to participate in a 9 percent Housing Tax Credit development as a state-certified CHDO must submit the CHDO Certification Application by the deadline indicated in the most current Qualified Allocation Plan.
-Those elements of the certification that can be reviewed by OHFA prior to the submission of the Housing Tax Credit Proposal, such as confirming proper board composition, non-profit status, mission to provide affordable housing, service areas, involving the community, etc. will be evaluated and applicants will be notified of any deficiencies with enough time to correct any issues prior to the HTC Proposal application deadline.
+- An applicant seeking to participate in a 9 percent Housing Tax Credit development as a state-certified CHDO must submit the CHDO Certification Application by the deadline indicated in the most current qualified allocation plan.
+Those elements of the certification that can be reviewed by OHFA prior to the submission of the Housing Tax Credit proposal, such as confirming proper board composition, non-profit status, mission to provide affordable housing, service areas and involving the community, will be evaluated, Applicants will be notified of any deficiencies with enough time to correct any issues prior to the HTC proposal application deadline.